-This course provides an introduction to nutrition and focuses on the relationship between diet and health.
-Basic scientific information is presented in preparation for discussion of applied issues such as weight loss, eating disorders, prevention of chronic disease, diet and exercise and vegetarian diets.
-Emphasis is placed on translation of current advice to actual food choices.
-4 credits, either semester (Credits: 4)
+This course provides an introduction in the scientific foundations of nutrition and focuses on the relationship between diet and health.
+Scientific information is presented in preparation for discussion of macro- and micro nutrients and their role in human health and disease.
+(Credits: 4)

 SAR HS281: Nutrition Throughout the Life Cycle

 This course focuses on the changing nutritional requirements from infancy, childhood, and adolescence throughout the geriatric years.
 Nutritional needs specific to pregnancy and lactation will be discussed.
 Emphasis is placed on understanding the behavioral, socioeconomic, and cultural factors associated with meeting nutrition requirements throughout the life span.
-4 credits, 2nd semester (Credits: 4)
+(Credits: 4)

 SAR HS300: Epidemiology I

-Epidemiology examines the distribution of health and diseases across the population, and the factors that impact health.
+Examines the distribution of health and diseases across the population, and the factors that impact health.
 Which group of people is more likely to experience a heart attack or develop diabetes?
 Do our level of education and our income impact our health and our life expectancy?
-Study how we approach understanding disease distribution within the population.
-This course covers the principles and methods used in epidemiology, particularly as it relates to public health, including the types of study designs used in health research; disease screening and infectious disease outbreak investigation.
+This course studies how we approach understanding disease distribution within the population.
+It covers the principles and methods used in epidemiology, particularly as it relates to public health, including the types of study designs used in health research, disease screening, and infectious disease outbreak investigation.
 (Credits: 4)

 SAR HS342: Exercise Physiology

-Overview of anatomy and physiology of the cardiovascular and respiratory systems during normal and pathological conditions.
-Pathophysiology of exercise performance in cardiovascular and respiratory diseases.
-Adaptations to physical conditioning in these diseases.
-Spring semester only.
+Overview of anatomy and physiology of the cardiovascular systems during normal and pathological conditions.
+This course will also cover pathophysiology of exercise performance in cardiovascular diseases, as well as adaptations to physical conditioning.
 (Credits: 4)